LiaoMengqi/AdRE/README.md

 # AdRE: Adapter Reinforcement Learning Framework

 ## News 🔥
+[2025/08/14] Urgent‼️ We found that the code is incomplete and many of them are early versions.
+I will complete these codes later.
 [2025/07/14] Make the repository open source！

 ## Introduction

 AdRE is a LoRA Adapter reinforcement learning (RL) framework designed for large language models (LLMs) and supports multi-expert (Multi-LoRA-Expert) architecture.
 It supports reinforcement learning training (such as GRPO) and Adapter-based efficient fine-tuning (SFT).
 This framework is suitable for research and practical application scenarios such as RLHF and efficient LLM adaptation.